 And the variant has a quirk: It fails to light up one of three targets in PCR testing, which has allowed scientists in Britain to more easily sort out and compare the variant infections with those caused by the regular coronavirus.
 So far, theyve found no significant difference in hospitalizations or deaths.

-Public Health England deserves praise for that work, Bedford said, and the United States will struggle to accomplish anything similar because of the fragmented U.S. health care system.
+Bedford said that Public Health England deserves praise for that work, and the United States will struggle to accomplish anything similar because of the fragmented U.S. health care system.

-Youll have academics and public health in different states doing their own studies, he said.
+He said you’ll have academics and public health in different states doing their own studies.
 I wouldnt imagine being able to do anything systematically at the national scale.

 The Colorado State Laboratory confirmed the virus variant, and the Centers for Disease Control and Prevention was notified.
 Gov Jared Polis announced the case Tuesday, adding urgency to efforts to vaccinate Americans.